 Southeast of Salzburg is Hallstatt, a small town that overlooks the gorgeous blue waters of Lake Hallstatt.
 The history of this town dates back for more than 4,000 years, with the region being used primarily because of its available salt mines.
 Today, most visitors arrive for the picturesque views and the charming town itself.
 During the summer, cars aren’t allowed in Hallstatt, making it a completely pedestrian-friendly spot to explore on foot.
 You can tour the original salt mines, if you wish, or you could explore a very unusual attraction called the Beinhaus.
 The Beinhaus, or Bone House, is where the stacked bones of previous residents are dried and stacked because of limited burial space in the town.

-Just over the German border, and still just 30 minutes away from Salzburg, is Berchtesgaden.
+Just over the German border, is Berchtesgaden.
 This charming, postcard-perfect town is beautiful in its own right, and its backdrop is made up of stunning mountain peaks and salt mines.
 These salt grottoes look like they are made from diamonds, not to mention the surreal subterranean lake.
 However, what makes Berchtesgaden so popular is that it houses the Eagle’s Nest, or Kehlsteinhaus.
 From this vantage point, you can admire spectacular vistas, and it was created as a gift for Adolf Hitler.
 Even after the end of World War II, Kehlsteinhaus was preserved.
 It is, today, a poignant reminder of the past.